 - Maximum QCD: $100,000 per year

-- Tax benefit: Money that would have had come out of the IRA as part of an RMD is typically taxed, but if that RMD (or part of it) is given directly to charity, it is not taxable.
+- Tax benefit: Money that has to come out of the IRA as part of an RMD is typically taxed.
+But if that RMD (or part of it) is given directly to charity, it is not taxable.

 - Bottom line: If you are 70.5 years old or older and you already give to charity using your checking account, consider using your IRA instead.

 Here’s a simple example of how this might work.
 Phil, a philanthropic fella, is 75 years old.
 His RMD from his IRA is $10,000.
-He typically gives away $4,000 to his church each year.
-He is in the 24% federal tax bracket and 6.85% state tax bracket.
-He takes the standard tax deduction as opposed to itemizing.
+He typically gives $4,000 to his church each year.
+His federal and state tax brackets are 24% and 6.85%, respectively.
+And he takes the standard tax deduction as opposed to itemizing.